learn-tdd-in/learntdd.in/src/react-native/index.md

 }
 ```

-Now rerun the tests with `detox test`.
+Now rerun the tests with `detox test -c ios`.
 We're still getting the same error, because we haven't actually added a text input.
 But we're a step closer because we've written the code we wish we had: a component to wrap it.
-Now we can add the TextInput directly.
+Now we can add the `TextInput` directly.
 We give it a `testID` of "messageText": that's the ID that the Detox test uses to find the component.

 ```diff
  import React from 'react';